sklementiev/mixins/README.md

     Assert.IsTrue(banana.EqualsByValue(banana2));

 How easy is that?
 As we can see we can add any functionality we need just by adding an interface to a class!
+(Mixins even support deep cloning by the way)

 But I still want more!
 Something exciting! ) Ok, what if we suddenly want to get notifications on our object changes?
 Easy again!